The technology-rich environment at Clarke provides students with great hands-on opportunities.

 You might wonder, is Biochemistry a good major?
 Will I find a job?
 Careers in science and technology present exciting possibilities for today’s Biochemistry major.
-A bachelors in biochemistry provides the foundation for many biomedical career and continuing education paths:
+A bachelors in biochemistry provides the foundation for many biomedical careers and continuing education paths:

 - Medical school